Cancer: Research

-The improved understanding of molecular biology and cellular biology due to cancer research has led to new treatments for cancer since US President Richard Nixon declared the "War on Cancer" in 1971.
-Since then, the country has spent over $200 billion on cancer research, including resources from public and private sectors.
-The cancer death rate (adjusting for size and age of the population) declined by five percent between 1950 and 2005.

 Competition for financial resources appears to have suppressed the creativity, cooperation, risk-taking and original thinking required to make fundamental discoveries, unduly favoring low-risk research into small incremental advancements over riskier, more innovative research.
 Other consequences of competition appear to be many studies with dramatic claims whose results cannot be replicated and perverse incentives that encourage grantee institutions to grow without making sufficient investments in their own faculty and facilities.

-Virotherapy, which uses convert viruses, is being studied.

-In the wake of the COVID-19 pandemic, there has been a worry that cancer research and treatment are slowing down.

 Pregnancy

 Cancer affects approximately 1 in 1,000 pregnant women.
 The most common cancers found during pregnancy are the same as the most common cancers found in non-pregnant women during childbearing ages: breast cancer, cervical cancer, leukemia, lymphoma, melanoma, ovarian cancer and colorectal cancer.

 Diagnosing a new cancer in a pregnant woman is difficult, in part because any symptoms are commonly assumed to be a normal discomfort associated with pregnancy.
 As a result, cancer is typically discovered at a somewhat later stage than average.
 Some imaging procedures, such as MRIs (magnetic resonance imaging), CT scans, ultrasounds and mammograms with fetal shielding are considered safe during pregnancy; some others, such as PET scans, are not.

 Treatment is generally the same as for non-pregnant women.
 However, radiation and radioactive drugs are normally avoided during pregnancy, especially if the fetal dose might exceed 100 cGy.
 In some cases, some or all treatments are postponed until after birth if the cancer is diagnosed late in the pregnancy.
 Early deliveries are often used to advance the start of treatment.
 Surgery is generally safe, but pelvic surgeries during the first trimester may cause miscarriage.
 Some treatments, especially certain chemotherapy drugs given during the first trimester, increase the risk of birth defects and pregnancy loss (spontaneous abortions and stillbirths).

 Elective abortions are not required and, for the most common forms and stages of cancer, do not improve the mother's survival.
 In a few instances, such as advanced uterine cancer, the pregnancy cannot be continued and in others, the patient may end the pregnancy so that she can begin aggressive chemotherapy.

 Some treatments can interfere with the mother's ability to give birth vaginally or to breastfeed.
 Cervical cancer may require birth by Caesarean section.
 Radiation to the breast reduces the ability of that breast to produce milk and increases the risk of mastitis.
 Also, when chemotherapy is given after birth, many of the drugs appear in breast milk, which could harm the baby.